-Anyone intending to visit the island on a one-off trip can join some of the tour company running day trip to the Islands.
-A part of what’s usually on offer on such trip is sport fishing, with equipment and guide provided.
+Anyone intending to visit the island on a one-off trip can join some of the tour companies running a day-trip to the Islands.
+A part of what’s usually on offer on such trips is sport fishing, with equipment and guide provided.

 A tour may also include Island exploration.
 If the tour plan takes you along the western shores, you’re likely to find a few hippos and sitatunga antelopes.

 This area is, however, swampy, so visitors usually go there by walking, cycling—and sometimes by using a vehicle.

 If, on the other hand, you choose to go to the island for a weekend trip, you can be sure of plenty of relaxation time.
 Between your day of arrival and departure, you can draw a plan around lazing in a resort, enjoying a nature walk, going to spot some animals and birds or doing something around the beach.

 For Twitchers, Lutoboka Forest Reserve is a medium altitude forest lying on 378 hectares of land on Ssese Island where you can have a full day enjoying songs from the birds.
 There are over 300 birds’ species in the forest including the Uganda national bird – the Grey Crown Crane as well as the Pink Pelicans and lots of primates.
 Just feel free to explore.

 For honeymooners, make sure you enjoy the luxurious treatment offered in the resorts, but don’t forget to try out having your lunch in the relaxing scenery of the white sand of Lake Victory on the Ssese Islands beach.

 Let’s plan your next trip together,

 contact us on +234-903-000-1895 or [email protected]

 There are amazing and seriously affordable travel deals here.